Blog & News

 The lower recoveries may well be purely happenstance.
 The reality is that fraud investigations often take several years, and when a case is ready to settle or a court enters judgment is not determined by the fiscal year.
 For example, our AmerisourceBergen FCA qui tam case that settled in September 2018 was filed in 2010 and the criminal settlement and recovery occurred in 2017.

-Having said that, there are several factors that may well have caused lower recoveries in 2018.
+Having said that, there are several factors that may well have caused lower False Claims Act cases and recoveries in 2018.
 It is of course hard to quantify the effects of any one or more of these factors, but some points are worth noting:

 The Brand Memo: During early FY 2018, then Attorney General Sessions issued a memorandum prohibiting DOJ components from issuing “guidance documents” that “purport to create rights or obligations binding on persons or entities outside the Executive Branch.”
 This was followed in January 2018 by a memorandum issued by then Associate Attorney General Brand applying these principles to DOJ litigators engaging in civil enforcement.
 Her memo curtailed fraud prosecutors’ ability to rely on certain types of agency regulatory guidance.
 This came as a surprise to DOJ fraud prosecutors and the relators’ bar, but the defense bar wielded it immediately, crafting arguments to undermine existing FCA cases and investigations.
 Eventually, DOJ Civil Frauds evolved its position to counter such defense arguments, including filing briefs in court that articulated how certain FCA cases could successfully survive such attacks, and the courts agreed.
 Then in December 2018, after the end of FY 2018, these positions were memorialized in newly-drafted Justice Manual provisions issued by then Deputy Attorney General Rod Rosenstein.
 The new provisions implemented and clarified the prior DOJ memoranda and carved out significant exceptions permitting appropriate use of guidance documents.
 But some damage was likely already done: we know anecdotally of some cases that were on a promising investigative track, but were slowed down or fell victim to the Brand memo.
 Even where cases survived, DOJ had to devote resources to fighting off Brand attacks by the defense, rather than investigating cases.